Mineral vs Chemical Sunscreen

 A couple of other characteristics that make mineral sunscreen stand out is that the active mineral ingredients are non-irritating for sensitive skin and get better ratings with the EWG (Environmental Working Group).

-Plus, you can find mineral sunscreens that are hypoallergenic and fragrance-free.
+Plus, you can find mineral sunscreens that are dermatologist tested and fragrance-free.